Aldo-2077/Cybersecurity-Projects/APT_Intrusion/APT_Intrusion.md

 ## Scenario
 An advanced persistent threat (APT) was detected on the network of a medium-sized enterprise after unusual behavior was observed on the corporate network.
 - Specifically, the mail server experienced multiple instances of unresponsiveness and the web server went offline during a critical business period.
-- The IT staff, suspecting malicious activity as the root cause, initiated triage steps against the corporate Exchange mail server by collecting memory and file system images using the Kansa Incident Response Framework and F-Response.
+- The IT staff, suspecting malicious activity as the root cause, initiated triage steps against the corporate Exchange mail server by collecting memory and file system images using the Kansa Incident Response Framework and F-Response (09/05/18).
 - As the investigation progressed, additional triage images and full disk images were collected over the course of several days.
 - Initial analysis suggests that multiple hosts were likely compromised.
 - Due to a lack of sufficient staffing and expertise, the company decided to hire an outside consulting firm to complete the response and scope the intrusion fully.